brad-marshall/ansible-monitoring-deploy/README.md

 # Ansible Deployment of Prometheus, Thanos, Grafana and Exporters

-Run up prometheus, thanos, minio grafana and various exporters.
+Run up prometheus, thanos, minio, grafana and various exporters.

 Once configured, a run is done something like:

-$ ansible-playbook -i inventory/testing prometheus.yml  -D -K
+$ ansible-playbook -i inventory/testing prometheus.yml  -D -K  -e "@groups.yml"

 This uses groups to allocate what hosts gets what part of the monitoring solution, they are mostly self explanatory.

+# Groups

+The deployment relies on correct allocation of groups to the right hosts, which is done via a set of extra variables we pass through.
+If you don't have a group defined,  it won't run.
+The critical ones to make sure you have are prometheus, grafana, and whatever exporters you want.
+If you want thanos, youalso need thanos (obviously) and minio.
+There are plans to allow configuration of an external storage for thanos at some stage.

+The thanos deployment is pretty basic so far, consisting of store, receive, query and compact.
+There is no HA, but this would be a reasonably easy extension.

-# Group Names
+## Group Names
 prometheus
 alertmanager
 grafana